About

 a glass darkly, installation shot

-David has shown work at Uncommon Gallery, Beijing Contemporary, BALTIC, Calgary Contemporary, MIMA, Centre for Study of Existential Risk, The Newbridge Project, Watershed and Northern Gallery of Contemporary Art amongst many others.
+David has shown work at The Bowes Museum, KARST, Uncommon Gallery, Beijing Contemporary, BALTIC, Calgary Contemporary, MIMA, Centre for Study of Existential Risk, The Newbridge Project, Watershed and Northern Gallery of Contemporary Art amongst many others.

 He has conducted research residencies with Pervasive Media Studio, Newcastle University, Cambridge University and The Museum of English Rural Life.